WrestleMania XXVIII: Reception

-WrestleMania XXVIII received generally positive critical reception, with appraisal going to The Rock vs. John Cena, the WWE Championship match, and the match between The Undertaker and Triple H. However, the World Heavyweight Championship match between Daniel Bryan and Sheamus was heavily criticised for its short length and perceived burial of Bryan.
+WrestleMania XXVIII received generally positive critical reception, with praise going to The Rock vs. John Cena, the WWE Championship match between CM Punk and Chris Jericho, and the match between The Undertaker and Triple H. However, the World Heavyweight Championship match between Daniel Bryan and Sheamus was heavily criticized for its short length and perceived burial of Bryan.

 Eric Larnick of The Huffington Post praised the main event match giving it a verdict of good; he applauded Dwayne Johnson, opining that he worked "his butt off to prove that he can still go in the squared circle".
 The post also praised the WWE Championship and Hell in a Cell matches, ranking them alongside the main event.
 IGN called Daniel Bryan vs Sheamus the "worst match of the night" and The Undertaker vs. Triple H the "match of the night".
-They too applauded the main event match, calling the unexpected outcome a good way for the crowd to go home happy.
+They also applauded the main event match, calling the unexpected outcome a good way for the crowd to go home happy.
 Wrestling-Edge rated all the matches on a scale of 5 and gave a full 5 star ratings to The Undertaker vs. Triple H Hell in a Cell match.